iberians/odin-recipes/README.md

 # odin-recipes
-The Odin project html project
+First project of The Odin project
+I would like to use everything i have learned (images and links, paragraph, titles, lists, tables and git) and make brutalist minimalist page